-- Select the Program Run or Manual Data Input operating mode.
+Select the Program Run or Manual Data Input operating mode.

-- Shift the soft-key row.

-- Call the global program settings form

-- Activate the desired functions with the corresponding values
+- Shift the soft-key row. - Call the global program settings form.
+Activate the desired functions with the correspondence of the setting of the - Activate the desired functions with the corresponding values.